-Andy also hosts and curates the sell-out show Political Animal, which he conceived and originally co-hosted alongside John Oliver.
+Andy and John also hosted and curated the sell-out show Political Animal.
 Over the years, the show has had an impressive list of guests including Frankie Boyle, Daniel Kitson, Stewart Lee, Jeremy Hardy, Chris Addison, Russell Howard, and Richard Herring.
-Since his Edinburgh Fringe debut in 2001 in which he was nominated for Best Newcomer, Andy has returned to the festival 11 times, going on to tour in India and Australia.

-Andy and John Oliver co-write and present the satirical podcast The Bugle, one of iTunes’s biggest ever comedy podcasts.
+He is the writer and presenter of the satirical podcast The Bugle (originally co-written with Last Week Tonight star John Oliver), one of iTunes’s biggest ever comedy podcasts.
 Since The Bugle’s inception in 2007 it has gained a worldwide fan-base – including a prominent US audience.
-It has aired over 170 episodes and averages 2 million downloads a month.
+It has aired almost 300 episodes and averages 1 million downloads a month.
 With thousands of 5-star reviews on iTunes, it has been described as “a roaring success” by The Independent.
-The podcast returns with new episodes in 2016.

 In addition to a keen interest in politics, Andy is an avid fan of sport and has hosted Yes!
 It’s The Ashes for BBC Radio 5Live.
 He has also appeared on sporting punditry show Fighting Talk.
 Following the success of his appearance on Sky’s Cricket’s Funniest Moments, he returns in the forthcoming show Rugby’s Funniest Moments.
 He also regularly writes international sports channel ESPN’s online cricket blog Cricinfo and hosts CricInfo: Andy Zaltzman’s World Cricket Podcast.